 If neuromas have developed (clumps of nerve tissue caused by nerves trying to heal and reconnect) a neurosurgeon may remove scarring along the nerve pathway, called (neurolysis) and graft the two ends of the nerve with a nerve taken from another location.

-Children’s neurosurgery team uses the most sophisticated intra-operative monitoring techniques to assure the best possible outcomes during reconstruction of delicate nerves and tissue.
+The neurosurgery team at Children’s National Hospital uses the most sophisticated intra-operative monitoring techniques to assure the best possible outcomes during reconstruction of delicate nerves and tissue.
 Intra-operative monitoring includes the use of EMG and somatosensory response to identify and test the nerves to be repaired.
 After this surgery, your baby will need to keep his or her arm and shoulder in a sling, so it remains immobile for several weeks.

 Since the introduction of early and effective therapy for newborns with brachial plexus injuries, surgery of tendons, muscles and bones may not be necessary, or may be done later in life.
 If nerves are repaired early in life, they can regenerate and other structures will not be compromised.
 If surgery is required, it may be recommended for older infants, aged four to six.